 Natural Language Processing (NLP) technology used with IDP workflows is able to recognize characters, symbols, letters, and numbers from paragraphs, tables, or unstructured text in documents.
 It synthesizes them using OCR, and by using techniques such as named entity recognition, sentiment analysis, and feature-based tagging, it successfully reads information from documents and enters into content management systems with a 99%+ accuracy.

 Following are the key steps in the IDP workflow:-

-a) Binarization - In simple terms, binarization is the technique to convert a colored image into a black and white pixels.
+In simple terms, binarization is the technique to convert a colored image into a black and white pixels.
 Now, the image consists of only 2 kinds of pixels - black pixel value = 0 & white pixel value = 256.
-The aim to create a binary and distinction between the characters to be read in a text file(black pixels) and background(white pixels)
+The aim is to create a binary and distinction between the characters to be read in a text file(black pixels) and background(white pixels)

 Document classification happens in 3 steps:-

 Figure out whether the file is a pdf document, JPG, PNG, TIFF, or any other file format.

 The OCR solution tries to differentiate amongst structured, semi-structured, and unstructured documents.
 Structured documents have a fixed template and layout, whereas semi-structured documents have some form of structure in it that means they may contain similar information at different locations in the document.
 An invoice is a great example of semi-structured documents - vendor’s address in different invoices can be at different places.
 To make sense of these values, the document processing solution should have some kind of contextual understanding of data and the document.

 Unstructured documents have hardly any structure yet organizations need to extract data from them for various purposes.
 In an unstructured document, sometimes certain values may not have any key assigned to them - such as dates or email addresses may be there on documents but without any key identifier such as “Date” or “Email”.
 A contract is a good example of an unstructured document.